-Get a real understanding of how and when to acclimatise timber flooring
+if you want a real understanding of how and when to acclimatise timber flooring please read on

 To make an informed decision about acclimatising timber flooring, the first things you need to understand is how the timber is dried, what moisture content is, what relative humidity is, and what part it plays in the stability of your floors.

 Moisture content (MC) refers to the percentage of water contained within the timber.